Morning Prayers to Start Your Day with Purpose and Peace

 Why Morning Prayers Change Everything

-Morning prayers flip that script.
+Morning prayers flip that.

-It’s not a magic formula that guarantees a perfect day.
-It’s not a guilt trip if you miss it.
-It’s not a performance to impress God or prove your faith.
-And it’s definitely not about getting the words exactly right.
+Here's what morning prayer is not: It's not a magic formula that guarantees a perfect day.
+It's not a guilt trip if you miss it.
+It's not a performance to impress God.
+And it's not about getting the words exactly right.

 Morning prayer is conversation.
 It's connection.
 It's a few honest moments with the One who already knows you completely and loves you anyway.
 If you've ever wondered why prayer matters at all, this is the heart of it.